DAVID J. WILLIS ATTORNEY

-A living trust for the homestead is an excellent way to achieve a variety of positive results independent of measures one may be taking to protect investment properties.
-Again, the emphasis here is on probate avoidance and not asset protection.
+A living trust that includes the homestead should be considered, along with a pour-over will, as part any middle class estate plan.
+Note that the emphasis here is on probate avoidance and not asset protection.
 Why?
-Because homesteads are already protected in Texas from forced sale to satisfy judgments (see Art.
-XVI, Sec.
-50 of the Texas Constitution and Texas Property Code Chapters 41 and 42).
+Because homesteads are already protected in Texas from forced sale to satisfy judgments.
+See Tex.
+Const. art.
+XVI, § 50; Tex.
+Prop.
+Code chs.
+41, 42.
 So it is useful to generally distinguish between homestead-exempt assets (protected by statute) and investment assets (which are unprotected).

 Should living trusts be used for the long-term holding of investment properties?
-No, because trusts have no liability barrier as do LLC´s.
-The LLC, in particular the Series LLC, is better suited to holding investments.
+Probably not, because trusts have no liability barrier as do LLCs.
+An LLC, in particular the series LLC, is better suited to holding investments.

 Creating the Trust

-The person creating the trust is called the "trustor" or "grantor."
-This is the person who establishes the trust and conveys property into it.
-A trustee (or co-trustees if husband and wife) is/are appointed to direct trust affairs on behalf of the beneficiaries (usually the trustor and spouse) and, upon the death of the last primary beneficiary, on behalf of one or more contingent beneficiaries (usually children).
+As with other trusts, a trustor establishes the trust and conveys property into it.
+A trustee (or cotrustees if husband and wife) is appointed to direct trust affairs on behalf of the beneficiaries (again, usually the spouses) and, upon the death of the last beneficiary, on behalf of one or more contingent beneficiaries (usually the children).
 Since title remains in the trust, and the trust does not die, the surviving beneficiaries "inherit" the trust property but without probate or other involvement by courts or lawyers.
-All that changes are the percentage beneficial interests in the trust.
+All that changes are the percentage beneficial interests in the trust, and this occurs automatically.

 The trustor should reserve the right to revoke or amend the trust.
-The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife co-trustors, when the surviving spouse dies) at which time the trust becomes irrevocable and the beneficiaries automatically succeed to the entire beneficial interest.
+The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife cotrustees, when the surviving spouse dies) at which time the trust becomes irrevocable and the contingent beneficiaries succeed to the entire beneficial interest.
 No deed or probate is required at that time.
-Even though Texas has an expedited probate process, the results may be a considerable saving of time, effort, attorney´s fees, and court costs.
+Even though Texas has an expedited probate process, the result may be a considerable saving of time, effort, attorney’s fees, and court costs.

-Trust property may include any type of property, whether personal or real, tangible or intangible.
-Additional property may be transferred into the trust at a later date, after the trust is established.
+Trust property may be of any type, whether personal or real, tangible or intangible, and wherever located.
+Additional property may be transferred into trust at a later date after the trust is established.

-The trust need not assume existing liabilities on trust property in order for the transfer to be effective.
-Property can be taken "subject to" existing indebtedness (i.e., without the trustee taking any liability for the debt), or such indebtedness can be "wrapped" (See our article Wraparound Transactions in Texas).
+The trust need not formally assume existing liabilities on trust property in order for the transfer to be effective.
+Property can be taken "subject to" existing indebtedness (i.e., without the trustee taking any liability for the debt), or the debt can be wrapped.
+"Subject to" is more common.

-Real property is conveyed into the trust by general or special warranty deed (see our article Deeds in Texasfor the distinction), which is recorded in the county clerk´s real property records.
+Real property is conveyed into trust by general or special warranty deed recorded in the county clerk’s real property records.
 The deed should make certain specific recitals concerning the homestead nature of the property.
 Conveying the property by deed into the living trust is an essential part of the process since the trust agreement, by itself, does not transfer title.

-Note that transferring property into a revocable trust does not reduce a trustor’s assets for Medicaid purposes.
+Transferring property into a revocable living trust does not reduce a trustor’s assets for Medicaid purposes.
 Trust property is still counted by Medicaid as belonging to the trustor.

 Mixing Anonymity Techniques with Living Trusts

-It is good practice for the trustor to execute a last will and testament that contains "pour over" provisions designed to convey into the trust any property that was not previously designated as trust property.
+It is good practice for the trustor to execute a last will and testament that contains pour-over provisions designed to convey into the trust any property that was not previously designated.
 In this way, the trust and the will work together as part of an overall strategy.
-It is also possible to have life insurance paid directly to the trust.
+It is also possible to have life insurance paid directly to the living trust.
 This may be advantageous for purposes of paying off liens on the homestead.

-Note that if and when the property is sold out of the trust (usually after the death of the trustor) the title company will probably want to see the trust agreement.
-Once again, it is important that the trust be properly drafted so a Texas title company will accept it as valid.
-Otherwise, the title company may ignore the trust altogether and require signatures from all persons having an actual or potential interest in the property or, in the alternative, a judicial determination of heirship–either of which can be a hassle and defeat the purpose of creating the trust in the first place.
+If and when the property is sold out of the trust, a title company will probably want to see the trust agreement.
+What if the trustor used a junk form from the Internet?
+It is possible that the title company will ignore the trust altogether and either require a deed from all heirs or a judicial determination of heirship–either of which can defeat the purpose of creating the living trust in the first place.

-To facilitate a title company´s cooperation, the trust agreement should include release and indemnity language that a title company may rely upon in issuing title insurance.
-In rare cases, if all of the foregoing measures have been unsuccessful in obtaining a title company´s cooperation, it may be necessary to change title companies.
-For more information on the services provided by title companies, see our companion article entitled Title Insurance in Texas.
+To facilitate a title company’s cooperation, the trust agreement should include release and indemnity language that a title company may rely upon in issuing title insurance.
+In rare cases, if all of the foregoing measures have been unsuccessful in obtaining a title company’s cooperation, it may be necessary to change title companies.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 No attorney-client relationship is created by the offering of this article.
 This firm does not represent you unless and until it is expressly retained in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.